ThemerCorp/themer.lua/README.md

+# NOTE: BREAKING CHANGES ARE GOING TO HAPPEN

 # INTRODUCTION

 This is a base 16 nvim plugin uniformalizing colorschemes and highlights in neovim with a base 16 approch